wonsunahn/CS1632_Summer2022/deliverables/5/README.md

 Checking Using JUnit](#model-checking-using-junit)) and all random numbers will be exhaustively tested too. (**modify**)

-* GradeScopeTest.java - The JUnit test class used by GradeScope to autograde your implementation.
+* PlainJUnitTest.java - The JUnit test class used by GradeScope to autograde your implementation.
 It only runs in plain JUnit mode since it contains non-property-based tests.
-It contains input-specific tests that are not covered in BeanCounterLogicTest.java.
+It contains input-specific tests that are not covered in JPFJUnitTest.java.
 Currently, only the testReset method is implemented and you need to fill in the // TODO comments to have a full test suite.  (**modify**)